Head of Design / User-Centered Design Innovation

 Background

-Beginner and casual runners often struggle to find the right running gear and have no time to visit a Nike store and seek help from an in-store expert.
-Nike Running category wanted to explore a way to deliver curated running gear based on personalized performance and style preferences.
+Beginner and casual runners often struggle to find the right running gear and may not have time to visit a Nike store for expert advice.
+Nike Running wanted to explore delivering curated gear tailored to individual performance and style preferences.

-At the same time, Trunk Club (a personal stylist service that sends hand-picked outfits based on a client's preferences) wished to expand its product offerings to include fitness and athleisure wear.
-Thus a partnership around the idea of a Trunk powered by Nike Running was born.
-But the two businesses needed help to understand the ideal customer experience that would meet both companies’ and their customers’ needs.
+Meanwhile, Trunk Club, a personal stylist service that curates outfits based on clients' preferences, aimed to expand its offerings to include fitness and athleisure wear.
+This led to a partnership around the concept of a Nike Running-powered Trunk.
+However, both companies needed help to create the ideal customer experience that would satisfy their mutual goals.

 My Role

-After closer examination of existing Trunk Club experience, I led the creation of the end-to-end journey that brought both companies together around a shared customer experience and operational model.
-This helped both sides see how Nike brand and products could dovetail with Trunk Club’s operational expertise and digital platform.
+After thoroughly reviewing the existing Trunk Club experience, I led the development of an end-to-end customer journey that aligned both companies around a unified experience and operational model.
+This approach demonstrated how Nike’s brand and products could seamlessly integrate with Trunk Club’s operational expertise and digital platform.

-To build awareness and incentivize trunk sign-up.
-I led the team to create a simple email journey that clearly communicated the value proposition in these trunks.
-In anticipation of the customer needs during the Holiday season, we positioned the trunks as "Cold Weather Running Trunk" and "Running Essentials Trunk".
-This drove 200% over-subscription and 33% email opt-in (compared to 4% Trunk Club average) in the Holiday pilot.
+To build awareness and drive sign-ups, I led the creation of a straightforward email campaign that clearly communicated the value of these curated trunks.
+Anticipating customer needs for the holiday season, we positioned the offerings as the "Cold Weather Running Trunk" and "Running Essentials Trunk."
+This strategy resulted in a 200% over-subscription rate and a 33% email opt-in—significantly higher than Trunk Club’s average of 4% for similar campaigns.

-In addition, I advised the design of the in-trunk collateral as well the design of the trunk itself.
+Additionally, I directed the design of the in-trunk collateral and the overall trunk packaging itself.

 Impact

-This email sign-up CX drove 200% over-subscription and 33% email opt-in (compared to 4% TC average).
+This email sign-up CX drove 200% over-subscription and 33% email opt-in (compared to 4% Trunk Club average).

-In-trunk collateral emphasized versatility by showing different ways to pair and style looks with items in the trunk, which helped doubled the keep rate.
+The in-trunk collateral highlighted versatility by showing different ways to style and pair items, which helped double the keep rate.